rgrannell1/engram.py/README.md

 ## Tags

-engr.am does not support manual tagging, as it is hard to assign meaningful tags to many bookmarks without mislabelling or creating overly-general tags.
+engr.am does not support manual tagging, as it is hard to assign meaningful tags to many bookmarks without mislabelling.
 Instead, engr.am performs automatic keyword extraction to help you find what you are looking for.